toege/java-api-mvc-in-memory-workshop/README.md

 One common technique is named "Model, View, Controller".
 This involves separating our code into "layers".

 ### Model
 This is our data layer.
 It describes what data looks like (e.g. Users, Cars, Products) and often contains something we call a "Repository" - a class that's responsible for creating and retrieving models.
-For now this is where out ArrayList of Students might live in yesterday's exercise, the Student class is also associated with this location.
+For now this is where out ArrayList of Authors might live in yesterday's exercise, the Author class is also associated with this location.

 ### View
 This is what the client interacts with.
 It could be a HTML page, a terminal output or a JSON response from a RESTful API.
 With API's, the view (JSON) is a representation of a data model.
 In our examples yesterday the View is what we see in Insomnia or the browser when the request has completed.